NerusSkyhigh/NerusSkyhigh/README.md

 #### Computational methods for transport phenomena
 [github repository](https://github.com/NerusSkyhigh/CMfTP)
 In this repository ...
-Aim of the course was ...
+The aim of the course was ...

 #### Laboratory of Advanced Electronics
 [notes (github repository)](https://github.com/NerusSkyhigh/Advanced-Electronics)